KyrneDev/websocket/README.md

 ## Option 3 - Unsecure websocket server

 Please use this method with caution.
 This method should only be used (and is only possible with) a forum that doesn't use https.
-Ideally your forum should be using https as you are handling sensitive user data such as passwords.
-If you must use this method, it is the simplest to setup.
-You need only to install it, and follow step 1 from option #2.
+Ideally, your forum should be using https as you are handling sensitive user data such as passwords.
+If you must use this method, it is the simplest to set up.
+You need only to install it and follow step 1 from option #2.
 Then run the websocket server.

 # Starting the Websocket Server

 Starting the server is the easiest part, simply navigate to your Flarum root directory and run `php flarum websocket:serve`.
 The server will take up a terminal session which isn't ideal.
-If you'd like to daemonize the process, please lookup how to use `nohup` or something similar.
+If you'd like to daemonize the process, please look up how to use `nohup` or something similar.
 > Note: I would recommend testing your setup first before daemonizing it.

 # Verifying Successful Setup